globelabs/gl-docs/README.md

 | **notifyURL** App call back URL defined at the App Info. | Optional |

 __Note:__ Response parameters deliveryInfo, callbackData, senderName are optional parameters that are not currently supported by the Globe Labs SMS (beta) API.
+Error response with 400 series will deduct 0.50 from your wallet balance.

 ### Receiving SMS (SMS-MO)